Budgeting

 Home sales went wild when incredibly low rates made buying more affordable for some prospective buyers.

-But if you were enticed into a variable-rate mortgage, it may be time to think about converting it to a fixed-rate loan.
+But if you were enticed into a variable-rate mortgage, you might want to think about converting it to a fixed-rate loan.
 That’s because as soon as the BoC raises its interest rates, banks and lenders follow suit on their variable rate loans.

 Fixed-rate loans, on the other hand, are guaranteed for a certain period of time, which means this type of debt won’t be affected immediately by higher interest rates.